thewtex/thesis/introduction/background_and_significance.rst

 hypertensive group because of the increassed wall stiffness [Woodrum2009]_.
 Lin et al. used a displacement encoding with stimulated echoes (DENSE) pulse sequence to get the circumferencial strain of the carotid artery [Lin2008]_.
-High temporal resolution is obtained my utilizing steady-state free-precession (SSFP) along with high in-plane resolution, 0.6 mm.
+High temporal resolution is obtained by utilizing steady-state free-precession (SSFP) along with high in-plane resolution, 0.6 mm.
 Good repeatability was seen between acquisitions at 1.5 T and 3 T.  Changes in circumferential strain can even be observed in the aorta of a murine model of